rlpratyoosh/rlpratyoosh/README.md

 ### Backend Engineer | Rust

 Welcome to my corner of the tech world.
-I am a Computer Science student focused on low-level systems programming and high-concurrency backends.
+I am a Computer Science student focused on low-level programming and high-concurrency backends.

 ---